-5.1 N/A

-- 6. Community impact (including Section 17 of the Crime and Disorder Act 1998 and diversity issues) - 6.1 General - 6.1.1 The opening up of the Council's procurement activities through more accessible website pages and e-tendering has provided easier access for local suppliers to become engaged with the Council. - 6.2 Diversity and Equality Impact (including the findings of the Equality Impact Assessment) - 6.2.1 Procurement decisions take into account whether there are any diversity or equality impacts. - 7.
+- 5.1 N/A - 6.
+Community impact (including Section 17 of the Crime and Disorder Act 1998 and diversity issues) - 6.1 General - 6.1.1 The opening up of the Council's procurement activities through more accessible website pages and e-tendering has provided easier access for local suppliers to become engaged with the Council. - 6.2 Diversity and Equality Impact (including the findings of the Equality Impact Assessment) - 6.2.1 Procurement decisions take into account whether there are any diversity or equality impacts.
+For procurement projects with high value and risk profile, managers with responsibility for Diversity and Equality are involved in evaluating suppliers/contractors compliance level at early stages of procurement. - 7.
 Sustainability Impact (including environmental or social impact on the local area or beyond the Borough) - 7.1 The Procurement Strategy takes the sustainability of all procurement activity fully into account.
-The Strategy acknowledges that there are many social or environmental factors which impact on Procurement decision-making, including the need to adopt sustainable or "green" practices where appropriate.
+The strategy acknowledges that there are many social or environmental factors which impact on Procurement decision-making, including the need to adopt sustainable or "green" practices where appropriate.
+For procurement projects with high value and risk profile, managers with responsibility for Environment and Sustainability are involved in evaluating suppliers/contractors compliance level at early stages of procurement.